dada-lang/dada/book/src/dyn_tutorial/create.md

 ## Footnotes

 [^precise]: The *precise* time when `p` gets destroyed depends on the compiler's analysis, but it will always occur some time after the last use of `p` and some time before `p` goes out of scope.

-[^closure]: What's actually happening here is that the `{...}` block is a closure and the `do` function is being called with that closure as argument. `do` is a very simple function that simply invokes its argument.